 This idea of taking action led the Quakers who had moved to North America to refuse to take sides in the American Revolutionary War in the 1700s.
 They did not believe that it was right to fight, no matter what the reason was.
 Some people thought that Quakers were traitors.

-Although in the 1700s some Quakers had owned African people as slaves, by the 1800s most Quakers decided that slavery was wrong, and so they helped many hundreds of people to escape to freedom on the Underground Railway.
-Because this was against the law, some Quakers went to jail or paid big fines for helping men and women escape from slavery.
+Although in the 1700s some Quakers had owned African people as slaves, and some had shipped slaves from Africa to the Americas, by the 1700s most Quakers decided that slavery was wrong, and so in the 1800s they helped many hundreds of people to escape to freedom on the Underground Railway.
+Because helping people escape slavery was against the law, some Quakers went to jail or paid big fines for helping men and women escape from slavery.
 During World War I, again Quakers refused to fight, and some went to jail for it.
 In World War II, a few Quakers agreed to fight, while others worked in emergency medicine for wounded or sick soldiers.
 Many Quakers refused to pay some of their taxes, so that their money wouldn't be spent on fighting.